• Brain atlas sensitivity

 per-photon data numbers, or columns.
 The per-photon data includes the index of the

-columns by using -w or --savedetflag following by a series of characters.
+columns by using -w or --savedetflag followed by a series of characters.
 If -q or --saveseed is

 seeds, where Nb is the number of bytes per RNG seed.
 The default output

-file format is .mch, however, you are also recommended to use -F jnii or -F bnii to save those
+file format is .mch; however, you are also recommended to use -F jnii or -F bnii to save these

 into JSON or binary JSON format.
 If jnii or bnii output is used, the detected photon data are stored

-under the "PhotonData" key under "MCXData" root object, and the photon seeds, if desired, are stored
+under the "PhotonData" key under the "MCXData" root object, and the photon seeds, if desired, are stored

 under the "Seed" key.
 This output can be disabled by setting --savedet 0 or ignoring